Facts that you may not have known about the early years, college career and personal life of Baltimore Ravens quarterback Lamar Jackson.

 Even after winning the Heisman Trophy and numerous other accolades at Louisville, some scouts weren’t convinced Lamar Jackson had the accuracy to make it as a quarterback in the NFL.

-But Jackson felt so strongly about remaining a quarterback that despite a recorded time of 4.34 in the 40-yard dash, he declined to run at the NFL Scouting Combine in order to focus on his passing skills.
-Had he run and matched his previous time, it would have been the fastest 40-yard dash time for an NFL quarterback.
+But Jackson felt so strongly about remaining a quarterback.
+Despite a recorded time of 4.34 in the 40-yard dash, he declined to run at the NFL Scouting Combine in order to focus on his passing skills.
+If he had he run and matched his previous time, it would have been the fastest 40-yard dash time for an NFL quarterback.
+Not the slowest kid on the block.

 Finally, the Baltimore Ravens traded back into the first round with the Philadelphia Eagles to take Jackson with the 32nd pick.
-Not only was he the fifth quarterback selected, he was only the second Louisville Cardinal selected, after cornerback Jaire Alexander went to the Green Bay Packers with the 17th pick!
+Not only was he the fifth quarterback selected, he was only the second Louisville Cardinal selected.
+This was after cornerback Jaire Alexander went to the Green Bay Packers with the 17th pick!

 6. Jaime Taylor is Lamar Jackson’s girlfriend